 On the other hand, you also have the right to make adjustments so that Material truly follows your needs and regulations.

-Due to its extensibility, you will have it easy using Material for different dashboards, whether something small or big.
+Due to its extensibility, you will easily use Material for different dashboards, whether something small or big.

 Material makes sure collecting and monitoring data and stats happen from one location.

-Material is great because you don’t necessarily need to go with the pro version right away.
+Material is great because you don’t need to go with the pro version immediately.
 That’s why we want to bring you the free option, which has a whopping 130k+ downloads.

 As a free React example, Material still contains thirty elements, two plugins and seven example pages.
 What we also like about the template is that it comes with regular updates.
 You know it follows the latest trends continuously and works without a hitch.

 Since it is free it does not offer premium support but you still get access to the extensive documentation.
 Note: if you have some more basic questions, the Creative-Tim staff will offer helping advice in the comments section.

 Light is another exceptional React example that comes in two versions, pro and free.
 Let’s focus on the premium template first because this one delivers oh so much practical material.

 Sixty custom-made elements ensure you get the necessary components, forms, tables, maps, charts and more.
 Different color skins, sidebar image (or no image at all), mini sidebar and sticky (optional) navigation bar, it’s all available.

 Now it’s your turn to activate Light and quickly develop a powerful admin dashboard.
 Which you undoubtedly will!